Shooting in the hole

-Different firearms instructors have different opinions about the most efficient way to train for shooting in the hole.
+Different firearms instructors have different opinions on the most efficient way to train for shooting in the hole.
 In fact, many of us have different names for contact and near-contact shooting.
-Me, I like “in the hole.”
-I have heard, “in the crucible,” “point blank” and several others.
+Me, I like “in the hole”.
+I have heard, “in the crucible”, “point blank” and several others.
 In any case, it defines the area where the threat is close enough to touch.

-Statistically, the hit ratio of close encounters is relatively low, even when officer and assailant are within a contact distance.
-One study (in one region) found that hits were about 43 percent for shootings within six feet.
+The distance statistically, the hit ratio of officers, even within a double arms distance, is relatively low.
+One study (in one region) found that hits were about 43 percent for shootings within 6 feet.
 There could be a lot of reasons why the numbers seem low, but it could also be argued that these numbers aren’t bad, considering the factors.
-Regardless, this article is an examination of some of the training considerations for shooting “in the hole”.
+Regardless, this article is an examination of some of the considerations for training for shooting “in the hole”.

 Inside the hole, the officer has to do one of two things: stay ahead of the sequence of events, or short-circuit the OODA Loop.
 These strategies have two completely different outcomes.
 The truth is, officers need to prepare themselves to engage at all distances.

 Within the hole, the level of sight alignment changes as the distance increases or decreases.
 As the threat comes closer, a precision engagement isn’t as important as a fast delivery.
 Still the rule is, deliver rounds until the threat is no longer a threat.

 I had a chance to pick the brains of three firearms experts.
 As training experts, their credentials are extensive.
 But that’s not quite as important as the fact that I know them personally and have seen them train others.
 John Hall, Dan Gray and Dr. Ron Martinelli are results driven trainers.
 Their brief bios are post script.